json-schema-org/json-schema-spec/jsonschema-core.md

 Meta-schema authoring is an advanced usage of JSON Schema, so the design of meta-schema features emphasizes flexibility over simplicity.

+### Dialect Determination

+When the schema evaluation process begins, the first task is to determine the dialect used by the schema.
+To do this, implementations MUST determine the dialect using the following prioritized steps.

+1. The `$schema` keyword - Implementations MUST process the schema according to the dialect it declares.
+2. `application/schema+json` media type with a `schema` parameter -
+   Implementations which support media type parameter inputs MUST process the schema according to the dialect the parameter declares.
+A media type will generally only be available if the schema has been retrieved and only applies to the document root.
+3. Parent dialect - An embedded schema resource which does not itself contain a `$schema` keyword MUST be processed using the same dialect as the schema which contains it.
+4. User configuration - Implementations MAY provide means for the user to configure the dialect under which a schema should be processed.

+(Note that steps 2 and 3 are mutually exclusive.)

+If the dialect is not specified through one of these methods, the implementation MUST refuse to process the schema, as with unsupported required vocabularies.

 #### The `$schema` Keyword {#keyword-schema}